aaqibgouher/sploot-task/README.md

 Step 2: Once the dependencies are installed, create an env file with PORT, JWT_SECRET_KEY & MONGO_URI, Insert data accordingly.

 Step 3.
-Start your applicaton by running **'npm run dev'**.
+Start your application by running **'npm run dev'**.
 It will start at the port.

 // **Note: Once done, start calling the end points.**